mhalmenschlager/starter-academic-new/content/publication/colombia/index.md

 ---
-title: "A brief review of the occurrence of Eulophinae (Hymenoptera: Eulophidae) for the Rio Grande do Sul state, with a key to genera"
+title: "New records of Vespidae (Hymenoptera: Vespoidea) for the Colombian Orinoco Region"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Andreas Köhler
+- Juan Carlos Agudelo Martínez
+- Néstor Fernando Pérez-Buitrago

 # Author notes (optional)
 author_notes: